 Gotta Catch ‘Em All (Pokémon Theme)

 The Pokémon series and their well-known music theme don’t need much introduction.
-The song, Gotta Catch ‘Em All, was written by John Siegler and John Loeffler for the first season of the English Pokémon version.
+The song Gotta Catch ‘Em All was written by John Siegler and John Loeffler for the first season of the English Pokémon version.
 However, over the years, the performance by Jason Paige became synonymous with the entire Pokémon franchise.
 In the end, they used the fast-paced pop-rock song as the intro song for all the seasons.
 The song’s tempo is pretty fast, making it not the most accessible song to play.
-Moreover, it is one of those song people do not expect from a percussion ensemble.
+Moreover, it is one of those songs people do not expect from a percussion ensemble.
 Once studied, the players and the audience will enjoy the performance of the Pokémon theme song.

 I don’t know what triggered the idea to play Gotta Catch ‘Em All with a percussion ensemble.
 Although, while going out in my student city, Leuven, I remember that they regularly played the song in the late evenings.
 I might have just woken up one morning and started writing the Pokémon theme for the percussion ensemble.
 The first performance of this arrangement was by the Drum- & Percussionband Paal, and afterwards, the Meerhout Percussion Orchestra.
-I re-wrote some parts of the arrangement to make it more suitable for commercial use.
+I rewrote some parts of the arrangement to make it more suitable for commercial use.
 Played at full speed, the percussion ensemble version is 3:30 minutes long.
 The arrangement is written for 11 players but can easily be extended to about 16.

 Gotta Catch ‘Em All (Pokémon) for Percussion Ensemble: